PlayForm/Inline/README.md

 };
 ```

+### File Filtering

-You can provide a filter to exclude files in your build.
+You can filter files to exclude specific ones from inlining.
 A filter can be an
-array of regexes or a single match.
-You can use functions, as well to match on
+array of regular expressions or a single match.
+You can also use functions to
-file names.
+match on file names:

 **`astro.config.ts`**